 Will I find out straight away whether I have miscarried?

 Unfortunately, this can’t always happen.
 There are a number of reasons why you might not find out straight away if you are still pregnant.

 There may be practical issues, such as the scan department being closed at the time of day that you are there.
 Or it may simply be too early in the pregnancy or in your condition to give you a definite answer.
-They may be able to see a pregnancy on scan but it might be too early to see a heartbeat for example.
+For example, they may be able to see a pregnancy on a scan, but it might be too early to see a heartbeat.

 What to be aware of if you have had a miscarriage